rickmark/eff_you_os/README.md

 Emulating a SEP by changing the DeviceTree addresses or using a EL2 mapping scheme allows for the bootkit to intercept all commands destined for the SEP.
 Looking for the existing implementation of a virtualized SEP implmenting the same mailbox and commands, which I had previously seen open source (please PR if you find it!)

+# But Wait, Local Access, Admin Password?

+* Local events occur and if a valuable target happen often
+* One bad sholder surf, poorly placed security camera, or fake `sudo`

 ## Countermeasures

 ### Detection (WIP, dependent on LIMD changes)